Trump’s Mar-A-Lago Trips Cost Taxpayers $10 Million In One Month

 — CBS News (@CBSNews) February 21, 2017

-The estimated $10 million is only connected to the president’s three trips so far to the “Winter White House”.
+The estimated $10 million is only connected to the president’s three trips so far to the “Winter White House.”
 The figure does not include the trip that the Trump sons made to the United Arab Emirates to open a golf resort and the cost of the Secret Service agents that accompanied them.

 The White House has refused to disclose the exact amount Mr. Trump spends on his visits to Mar-a-Lago.
 However, a conservative watchdog group, Judicial Watch arrived at the numbers by culling the $10 million estimate from a similar trip that President Obama made in 2013.